AlexWorx/ALib-Class-Library/docs/pages/MainPage.md

 1. A \ref alib_manual "General Library Manual" is available describing the library structure, its setup and compilation, bootstrapping, etc.

-2. \b Fifteen separated \ref alib_manual_modules_overview "Programmer's Manuals" are published on this website!
+2. \b 25 separated \ref alib_manual_modules_table "Programmer's Manuals" are published on this website!
 (One for each \alibmod_nl).<br>
    The manuals are well-structured, provide <b>step-by-step source-code tutorials</b> and often go into in-depth discussions in respect to design decisions and overall